prewired/prewired.github.io/_pages/privacy.md

   image:
 ---

+## Our Contact Details

+Prewired SCIO
+38 Castle Terrace
+Edinburgh EH3 9DZ

+hello [AT] prewired.org

+## About this document

 This Privacy Policy applies to information that Prewired collects about individuals who interact with our organisation.
 It explains what personal information we collect and how we use it.

-If you have any comments or questions about this notice, feel free to contact us at admin[AT]prewired.org.
+If you have any comments or questions about this notice, feel free to contact our Data Protection Officer at dpo [AT] prewired.org.

 ## Personal data that we process